 Talking About Your Service

-Most civilians have no idea how to compare your work in the military to the work being done at their business.
-Connect the dots so they get a full understanding of how your service make you an asset.
+Most employers have no idea how your work in the military translates to the civilian workforce.
+Connect the dots so they know your service make you an asset.

-Most civilians have no idea how to compare your work in the military to the work being done at their business.
-Connect the dots so they get a full understanding of how your service make you an asset.
+Most employers have no idea how your work in the military translates to the civilian workforce.
+Connect the dots so they know your service make you an asset.

 Job interviewers may be confused about the requirements of your service.
 Prove that your service is a benefit to them.